CalinZBaenen/Orwith/README.md

 The definition can for "orwith" can be found [on DeviantArt, in the post “Def: Orwith”](https://www.deviantart.com/kattytheenby/journal/Def-Orwith-950684792).
 > conjunction.
 Orwith:
 >   1. Expressing that, of two things, one or both are viable alternatives.
->     a.
-Being accompanied with, or outright replaced by, something (specified in the context); and/or.
->     b.
-Indicating that both options are possibilities; "or with".
 >
 > Ex.
 >   "I want the green orwith blue rocks."